Locally unipotent invariant measures and limit distribution of a sequence of polynomial trajectories on homogeneous spaces: Linearization and polynomial trajectories near singular sets

 On the other hand, by assumption, we also have

 Take $R\prm=\frac{C^{1/\alpha} R|E|^{1/\alpha}}{|E\prm|^{1/\alpha}}$, the lemma is proved. \end{proof}

-Throughout this section, we assume that $G$ is a Lie group and $\Gamma$ is a closed subgroup of $G$ such that $\Gamma^0$, the connected component of $\Gamma$, is normal in $G$.
-We will use linearization technique to study the behavior of polynomial trajectories near singular neighborhood of $\pi(N(H,W))\setminus \pi(S(H,W))$.
+In the rest of this section, we assume that $G$ is a Lie group and $\Gamma$ is a closed subgroup of $G$ such that $\Gamma^0$, the connected component of $\Gamma$, is normal in $G$.
+We will use linearization technique to study the behavior of polynomial trajectories near singular sets.
 The linearization technique originated in the work of Dani and Smillie \cite{dani1984uniform}.
-Later on, this technique had been developed by several mathematicians, see for example \cite{dani1990orbit}\cite{shah1991uniformly}\cite{dani1993limit}\cite{lindenstrauss2019quantitative}.
-The most recent study of linearization technique in \cite{lindenstrauss2019quantitative} also gives a quantitative description of unipotent orbits near singular sets.
+This technique had been developed by several mathematicians, see for example \cite{dani1990orbit}\cite{shah1991uniformly}\cite{dani1993limit}\cite{lindenstrauss2019quantitative}.
+The recent study of linearization technique in \cite{lindenstrauss2019quantitative} also gives a quantitative description of unipotent orbits near singular sets.

 The following special class of closed subgroups plays a key role in linearization technique.

 \begin{definition} Let $\mathcal{H}$ be the class of all closed connected proper subgroups $H$ of $G$ such that $\Gamma^0\subset H$, $H/H\cap\Gamma$ admits an $H$-invariant probability measure and the subgroup generated by all unipotent one-parameter subgroups of $H$ acts ergodically on $H/H\cap\Gamma$ with respect to the $H$-invariant probability measure. \end{definition}